 How to take medroxyprogesterone tablets

-- Try to take medroxyprogesterone at the same time each day, as this will help you to remember to take them.
+- Try to take medroxyprogesterone at the same times each day – this will help you to remember to take them.

 - You can take medroxyprogesterone with or without food.

-Like all medicines, medroxyprogesterone can cause unwanted side effects, although not everyone gets them.
+Like all medicines, medroxyprogesterone can cause side effects, although not everyone gets them.

 |Side effects||What should I do?|

-Medroxyprogesterone may interacts with a number of important medications and herbal supplements so check with your doctor or pharmacist.
+Medroxyprogesterone may interact with some medicines and herbal supplements, so check with your doctor or pharmacist before starting medroxyprogesterone or before starting any new medicines.